JamesHMcKay/jamesmckay-personal-a7bb4/faq.md

           patterns.
 I generally try and use the right tool for the job, keeping in mind the environment in which I'm working, the data and the requirements.
-      - title: How fast can we get started?
-        content: >-
-          The onboarding process typically lasts 3-4 days and consists of an intro video call, an interview, a questionnaire and some back and forth communication for technical purposes.
-After that, we can go as fast as you need.
       - title: Who handles the design?
         content: >-
           You can choose to provide the design yourself, or I can include a